-- One hundred per cent of absence fee (i.e., equal to the payment received for annual leave), with no upper limit on payment during the first five days.
-The employer pays the father and is afterwards refunded by the National Treasury. - Forty per cent of absence fee for days six to ten, which has to be paid by the employer and cannot be refunded.
+- One hundred per cent of absence fee (i.e., equal to the payment received for annual leave), with no upper limit on payment during the first 5 days.
+Forty per cent of absence fee for days 6 to 10. - Payments are made to the father by the employer and refunded for the first 5 days by the National Treasury.
+Payments for the remaining period are not refunded.